prev - next - home - no frames - frames

 Paul Johnson

-If the family structure breaks down, you'll need the government welfare state to expand to take care of the women and children, and you'll need the police state to expand to take care of the young men.
+I predicted that if the family structure breaks down, you'll need the government welfare state to expand to take care of the women and children, and you'll need the police state to expand to take care of the young men.
+And that has happened.

 There's no family but there's a whore or a knave of it.